TerrorSquad/ansible-post-installation/README.md

 > Set up autostart to point to this file

 ## Vagrant
-In here you will vind a `Vagrantfile` and a `playbook_vagrant.yml` files.
+In here you will find a `Vagrantfile` and a `playbook_vagrant.yml` files.
 These two are set up for working with Vagrant and testing the configuration.
 - Install Vagrant
     ```bash
     sudo apt install -y vagrant virtualbox